retailnext/node-radius/README.md

 - packet (required): the output of a previous call to radius.decode
 - code (required): String representation of the packet code ("Access-Reject, "Accounting-Response", etc)
 - attributes (optional): RADIUS attributes you want to add to the packet
-- callback (optional): if provided, encode\_response will operate asynchronously.
-The first argument to the callback will be an error, if any, and the second argument will be the encoded packet.
-If callback is not provided, encode\_response will return the encoded packet synchronously.
-See the note on asynchronicity near the end of this README.

 encode_response does a few things for you to prepare the response: